w3c/wai-wcag-em/terms.md

 For the purposes of this document, the following terms and definitions apply:

 <dl>
-<dt id="complete">Complete processes</dt>
-<dd>From <a href="https://www.w3.org/TR/WCAG22/#cc3">WCAG 2.2 Conformance Requirement for Complete Processes</a>:<blockquote>
-When a Web page is one of a series of Web pages presenting a process (i.e., a sequence of steps that need to be completed in order to accomplish an activity), all Web pages in the process conform at the specified level or better.
-(Conformance is not possible at a particular level if any page in the process does not conform at that level or better.)</blockquote></dd>

 <dt id="conformance">Conformance</dt>
 <dd>From <a href="https://www.w3.org/TR/WCAG/#dfn-conform">WCAG 2.2 definition for "conformance"</a>:
 <blockquote>Satisfying all the requirements of a given standard, guideline or specification.</blockquote></dd>